deepakhj/cadent/docs/graphite-api.md

     /{root}/expand -- expand a tree ( ?query=path.*.to.my.*.metric )
     /{root}/metrics -- get metrics in the format graphite needs ( ?target=path.*.to.my.*.metric&from=time&to=time )
     /{root}/rawrender -- get the actuall metrics in the internal format ( ?target=path.*.to.my.*.metric&from=time&to=time )
+    /{root}/cached/series -- get the BINARY blob of data only ONE metric allowed here ( ?to=now&from=-10m&target=graphitetest.there.now.there )
     /{root}/cache -- get the actuall metrics stored in writeback cache ( ?target=path.*.to.my.*.metric&from=time&to=time )

 For now, all return types are JSON.